Skip to main content

 did:web

 The did:web method enables identifiers to be derived from domain names and resolved via well-known HTTPS endpoints.
-It is widely supported and simple to implement, relying on the existing DNS and TLS infrastructure to bind identifiers to hosting environments.
+It is widely supported and simple to implement, relying on existing DNS and TLS infrastructure to bind identifiers to hosting environments.

 Within the UNTP framework, did:web offers a pragmatic entry point for identity publication and resolution.
-Its structure is compatible with the Digital Identity Anchor model, and can be used to expose service endpoints, credential metadata, and other linkable assets.
+Its structure is compatible with the Digital Identity Anchor model and can be used to expose service endpoints, credential metadata, and other linkable assets.

 However, did:web relies on implicit trust in domain ownership and HTTPS hosting.
-It does not, by itself, provide strong or auditable guarantees of control — particularly in shared hosting environments, federated platforms, or supply chains involving resellers and intermediaries.
+It does not by itself provide strong or auditable guarantees of control — particularly in shared hosting environments, federated platforms, or supply chains involving resellers and intermediaries.
 Its use is sensitive to domain expiration, certificate mismanagement, and untracked delegation.
+UNTP implementations MAY use did:web where simplicity and broad interoperability are prioritised, and where trust in domain ownership is independently verified.

 A conformant UNTP implementation: